 |Iron loss via skin, feces and urine||270|

 |Iron needed by the fetus||200-370|

 |Bleeding after pregnancy 500 ml||250|

 |Amenorrhea 15 months, storage||250|

 |Total iron need

-It is safer to consume 60-120 mg of iron per day starting from week 20 to prevent iron deficiency.
+Based on nutrition science it is safer to consume 50-100 mg of iron per day starting from week 20 to prevent iron deficiency.
 The body loses blood during pregnancy depleting hemoglobin, and bleeding after birth can mean blood loss of about half a liter.
 Therefore, it is in the interest of pregnant women to consume additional iron starting from week 20.
 The need for iron increases at the end of the pregnancy .
 By week 20, a lot of women have very low iron stores, i.e. ferritin level, so here it is more wise to listen to the guidelines of WHO and starting with iron supplementation 30 or 60 mg per day depending on current iron stores, i.e. ferritin level.

 In addition to the iron salts in the supplements, it is worth paying attention to the bulking agents used in pills and also to the form of vitamin C, is it natural or synthetic?
 A lot of food supplements contain other vitamins and/or minerals in addition to iron.
 You should first find out what does your body actually need before consuming any other minerals and vitamins along with iron just in case.